Monarchy of Spain: King, the government, and the Cortes Generales

 In the political life of Spain, the king would already be familiar with the various political leaders in a professional capacity, and perhaps less formally in a more social capacity, facilitating their meeting following a General Election.
 Conversely, nominating the party leader whose party maintains a plurality and who are already familiar with their party manifesto facilitates a smoother nomination process.
 In the event of coalitions, the political leaders would customarily have met beforehand to hammer out a coalition agreements before their meeting with the king.
 Once appointed, the President of the Government forms an administration whose ministers are appointed and removed by the king on the president's advice.
 No minister may take up his appointment until after they give their oath of office to obey the constitution with loyalty to the king.

 As early as 1975, Juan Carlos expressed his view that his role in the government of a "crowned democracy" would be for him to counsel and orient an administration's "thrust in action", but for the government to take the initiative without the need for it to involve the king unnecessarily in its decisions.
-Therefore, Juan Carlos has abstained from presiding over cabinet meetings except under special occasions or circumstances.
+Therefore, Juan Carlos abstained from presiding over cabinet meetings except under special occasions or circumstances.
 Generally, the king presides over cabinet meetings once or twice a year (more regularly if needed) to be directly informed by ministers of non-partisan national and international concerns.
-However, the king does meet weekly with the President of the Government, usually on Tuesday mornings.
+However, the king does meet weekly, usually on Tuesday mornings, with the President of the Government.
 During the late-2000s economic recession which gripped the nation, the king discreetly used his influence to facilitate a bi-partisan response to the crisis.

 Governments and the Cortes sit for a term no longer than four years when the president tenders his resignation to the king and advises the king to dissolve the Cortes, prompting a General Election.
 It remains within the king's prerogative to dissolve the Cortes if, at the conclusion of the four years, the president has not asked for its dissolution, according to Title II Article 56.
 The president may call for earlier elections, but no sooner than a year after the prior General Election.
 Additionally, if the Government loses the confidence of the Cortes, then it must resign.
 In the event that a president dies or becomes incapacitated while in office, then the government as a whole resigns and the process of royal nomination and appointment takes place.
 The vice president would take over the day-to-day operations in the meantime, even while vice president himself may be nominated by the king.